 There has been some litigation, particularly in the US, in circumstances where plaintiffs have contracted serious lung conditions due to toxic mould.
-With regard to Australia, there do not seem to be any cases that have run to conclusion that one can readily cite, but this is probably due to the fact that many cases that are initiated for illnesses that emanate from toxic mould are conceivably settled before trial, hence, the dearth of local precedents.
+With regard to Australia, there do not seem to be many reported cases, but this is probably due to the fact that many cases that are initiated for illnesses that emanate from toxic mould are conceivably settled before trial, hence, the dearth of local precedents.

-An American case that ran to conclusion was Mazza vs Schurtz No. 00A S04795 (Sacramento County, Cal.
+An American toxic mould case, which included personal injury claims, that ran to conclusion was Mazza v Schurtz No. 00A S04795 (Sacramento County, Cal.
 Super.
 Ct.).

 This case was decided by a jury, and the plaintiffs, Darren and Marcie Mazza, were successful in receiving an award for damages of $2.7 million.
 A decision was handed down in November, 2001.